jnosornov/advent-of-code/readme.md

 #### **Testing**

-The project has [mocha](https://mochajs.org/) set up for testing the application, currently, there are only unit test, and even though mocha features are allowed to be use, the project uses [node built-in assert module](https://nodejs.org/api/assert.html) to test the code.
+The project has [mocha](https://mochajs.org/) set up to test the application, currently, there are only unit test, and even though mocha features are allowed to be use the project uses [node built-in assert module](https://nodejs.org/api/assert.html) to test the code.

-For checking test coverage the project uses [c8](https://github.com/bcoe/c8), it is used to generate the report that is later upload to [Codecov](https://about.codecov.io/).
+To check code coverage the project uses [c8](https://github.com/bcoe/c8), use to generate the coverage report which is later upload to [Codecov](https://about.codecov.io/).

-#### **Githbu Actions**
+#### **Github Actions**

-Continuous integrations and deployment is done by using github actions, the workflow currently have steps for the linter, the tests, check code vulnerabilities, report code coverage, and deploy the code.
-Checkout the [Github actions workflow](https://github.com/jnosornov/advent-of-code/blob/main/.github/workflows/pipeline.yml) for details.
+Continuous integration and deployment is done by using github actions, the workflow currently have steps for code linting, tests, check code vulnerabilities, report code coverage, and deploy the code.
+Checkout the [workflow](https://github.com/jnosornov/advent-of-code/blob/main/.github/workflows/pipeline.yml) for details.

+Here are the github integrations done for some workflow steps to work.
+- to check secutiry vulnerabilities, an integration was set with [Snyk](https://snyk.io/).
+- to check code coverage, an integration was set with [Codecov](https://about.codecov.io/).
-In order for some of the workflow steps to work there are some integrations done with github.
-For the security step, an integration was set with [Snyk](https://snyk.io/), for the coverage step, an integration was set with [Codecov](https://about.codecov.io/), and for the deploy step, and integration was set with [render](https://render.com/).
+- In order to host the application, and integration was set with [render](https://render.com/).

 #### **Static Code Analysis**

-The tools the project uses for code static analysis are [Snyk](https://snyk.io/) for checking code vulnerabilities, and [eslint](https://eslint.org/).
+The tools the project uses for static code analysis are [Snyk](https://snyk.io/), and [eslint](https://eslint.org/).

 #### **Scripts**

 `yarn lint` - checks for code linting warnings, and errors

-`yarn dev:server` - runs a server to expose the project API for development
+`yarn dev:server` - runs a server to expose the project API in development

-`yarn dev:challenges` - runs challenges for development
+`yarn dev:challenges` - runs challenges in development

-`yarn start` - runs a server to expose the project API for production
+`yarn start` - runs a server to expose the project API in production

-`yarn test` - runs mocha tests
+`yarn test` - runs unit tests

-`yarn test:watch` - runs mocha tests in watch mode
+`yarn test:watch` - runs unit tests in watch mode

 `yarn coverage` - checks tests coverage